Vietnam.vn - Nền tảng quảng bá Việt Nam

 In that context, the role of the press becomes more important than ever.
 "The press needs to become a 'lighthouse' in the 'storm' of information, providing the public with accurate, objective and reliable information," said Mr. Cuong.
 "This requires the press to invest in verifying information, improving the quality of content and building trust with readers."

-Mr. Cuong also believes that the press needs to proactively adapt to the changing times.
+Mr. Cuong also said that the press needs to proactively adapt to the changing times.
 "We need to understand the market, monitor emerging tools and adjust integrations when the harm is clear.
 But most importantly, we need leadership and vision to protect the core values of journalism in the digital age."

-He emphasized that press agencies and related organizations often tend to be conservative, wanting to maintain the status quo and saying that 'it's best to keep things as they are; let's try to maintain it as long as possible'.
+He emphasized that press agencies and related organizations often tend to be conservative, wanting to maintain the status quo and saying 'it's best to keep things as they are; let's try to maintain it as long as possible'.
 This shows that conservatism and fear of change are hindering the development of the media.

 “This requires the cooperation of all stakeholders, from journalists, technology platforms, regulators to users,” he concluded.
 “Only then can we protect the public’s right to access accurate information and maintain the role of journalism in society.”